 More information is available on the county’s website: www.clark.wa.gov/public-works/ne-10th-avenue.

 NE 119th Street, NE 50th Avenue to NE 72nd Avenue

-A contractor working for Clark County is building the next project to upgrade the NE 119th Street corridor.
-Improvements include widening the road to a two-lane minor arterial with a center turn lane, sidewalks, bicycle lanes and facilities to collect and treat polluted storm runoff.
+A contractor working for Clark County is widening this section of NE 119th Street to a two-lane minor arterial with a center turn lane, sidewalks, bicycle lanes and facilities to collect and treat polluted storm runoff.

 This section of NE 119th Street is closed to through traffic.
 Access will be maintained for residents living along and near this road section.
 Residents should expect rough road conditions and delays during construction.

 Through traffic should bypass the construction zone.
 A map showing alternate routes is available on the county’s website: www.clark.wa.gov/public-works/ne-119th-street.

 The project is expected to be complete in fall 2018.

 NE Lockwood Creek Road – closure for retaining wall and guardrail installation